in4lio/yupp/doc/python.md

     python -m pip install yupp

+You may need to specify `--pre` key if you want to install a beta version.

 Then, in order to Python have called **yupp** before running your source code, you must start your source file with the declaration of `yupp` encoding: